widilo/compare-two-excel-files-with-python/README.md

 # Compare two Excel files using Python

 The compare_excel_files Python script is designed to streamline the process of analyzing and identifying changes in stock levels between two Excel files.
-The underlying mechanism involves several key steps:
+The script reads two Excel files, merges them based on the 'SKU' column, identifies rows with changes in the stock levels, and saves the changes to a new Excel file.
+The script provides a convenient way to compare two sets of stock data.
+This is how it works:

 1. **Importing Libraries**: